 How Does the FOMC Operate?

 Eight times a year, or more depending on necessity, the committee holds a meeting to decide on the course of federal monetary policy in the near-term.
 At the meeting, held in Washington, D.C., committee members will review the nation’s macroeconomic conditions, assess risks, and determine the direction best suited to the FOMC’s goals of keeping prices stable and the economy growing at a sustainable rate.
 The twelve members then vote on whether buying or selling securities is more likely to attain these goals.
-The meeting to be held from December 14-15 will be the FOMC’s eighth and final meeting of 2021.
+The meeting, which began yesterday and will conclude today, March 16th, with a press conference, is the committee’s second summit of the year.

 Who Sits on the FOMC Committee?

 Of the twelve members of the FOMC, seven are Federal Reserve Board of Governors members.
 The Board of Governor’s chair serves as the FOMC’s chair concurrently.
 The members of the Board of Governors are appointed by the U.S. President, and serve for fourteen years on the board.